 Golden Honey Ribbons on Ash Brown

-There’s something irresistible about honey highlights dancing through ash brown strands.
-It feels golden without tipping into brassy, making it perfect for anyone looking for ideas for blondes brunettes hybrids.
-The layered waves ensure the ribbons of light pop at every angle, almost like strands catching the last warm rays of autumn sun.
+Something inconclusive about Honey emphasizes dancing through ash brown strands.
+It is golden without shifting into brassy, thus fitting well to anyone seeking the opinion of who wants to do brunettes hybrids as blondes.
+The undulating waves guarantee the ribbons of light popping at each angle, nearly as though strands were caught by the last warm rays of autumn sun.

-Maintenance here is about keeping the honey tone luminous.
-I’d recommend Redken Color Extend Blondage Mask once a week to prevent dullness while nourishing the strands.
-A wide-tooth comb is also your friend for keeping these ribbons intact without frizz.
+The maintenance here is regarding the maintenance of the honey tone shinny.
+I would recommend Redken Color Extend Blondage Mask once a week to avoid dullness and at the same time feed the strands.
+A big toothy comb also comes in handy to make these ribbons stay together without frizzing.

 Dimensional Blonde with Dark Contrast

-To keep this blend seamless, root touch-up sprays like L’Oréal Paris Magic Root Precision Pen are lifesavers between salon visits.
-A lightweight smoothing cream also helps maintain that glossy straight finish without flyaways.
+The root touch-up sprays such as L’Oréal Paris Magic Root Precision Pen are saviors between visits to the salon to make this blend smooth.
+Lightweight smoothing cream also can be used to keep that straight shiny finish with no flyaways.

 Muted Chestnut with Soft Layers